 What are the restrictions?

-Arrivals from Europe must provide a negative PCR test result taken within 48 hours of their arrival.
-They are also required to fill in a self-declaration form and report to the local health authorities.
-Anyone arriving without a negative test result must quarantine for 14 days, regardless of any negative tests taken on arrival.
+Arrivals from Europe must provide a negative PCR test result taken within 72 hours of their arrival.
+They are also required to fill in a self-declaration form, report to the local health authorities, and quarantine for five days before testing negative to end quarantine.
+From April 7, arrivals from the UK and Israel will be in this category.

 Any arrivals traveling for essential reasons, from countries which are normally barred from entry, must quarantine for 14 days on arrival.